 The first-floor gallery offers a wide range of interactive exhibits where visitors of all ages learn about daily life in 18th-century Pittsburgh.
 The diorama presents a glimpse of that era in miniature.
 Visitors can bring furs to market at the Trader’s Cabin; peer inside a replica Casemate to see munitions being made; and learn about the artillery that protected the fort during the French and Indian War.

 The strategic location of the Fort Pitt Museum has shaped the course of history.
 Fort Pitt helped to open the frontier to settlement as Pittsburgh became the “Gateway to the West.”
 Follow the museum's Fort Pitt Timeline exhibit from 1754, when British army Captain William Trent arrived to establish the first fort at the Point, to 1778, when the first peace treaty between the U.S. and American Indians was signed at Fort Pitt.

 The DAR, or Daughters of the American Revolution, owns the Fort Pitt Block House, which adjoins the Fort Pitt Museum.
-Built in 1764, it is the only surviving structure of the original Fort Pitt, and is not only the oldest building in Pittsburgh, but also the oldest west of the Allegheny Mountains.
+Built in 1764, it is the only surviving structure of the original Fort Pitt and the oldest building in Pittsburgh.

-The tiny blockhouse, which once provided quick cover for people caught outside Fort Pitt when it came under attack, was converted to a residence in 1785 and served as a dwelling until 1894 when it was gifted to the Pittsburgh Chapter of the DAR by Mary Schenley.
-The Block House is not part of the Fort Pitt Museum; it is a self-supporting, privately-owned museum with no admission fee.
+The tiny blockhouse, which once provided quick cover for people caught outside Fort Pitt when it came under attack, was converted to a residence in 1785.
+It served as a private dwelling until 1894 when it was gifted to the Pittsburgh Chapter of the DAR.
+The Block House is not part of the Fort Pitt Museum, but a self-supporting, privately owned historic museum with no admission fee.